velipso/sink/docs/crash-course.md

 What Sink Isn't
 ---------------

-In many ways, Sink is defined by the features it *doesn't* have:
+In many ways, sink is defined by the features it *doesn't* have:

 1. No classes, inheritence, mixins, interfaces, prototypes, etc
 2. No tables, objects, hashes, dictionaries, etc